'That's the team that we've been': Hellstrom's walk-off lifts Husker baseball team over Indiana

 On the wild pitch, Nebraska baserunner Joe Acker hydroplaned several feet past the bag while advancing to third.

-"It was just one of those game where we needed to do what it took to win, because that's what we've done all year," Bolt said.
+"It was just one of those games where we needed to do what it took to win, because that's what we've done all year," Bolt said.

 Contact the writer at cbasnett@journalstar.com or 402-473-7436.
 On Twitter @HuskerExtraCB.